hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 But the reason probably is, that it does not modify the source, but creates a new binary

 [18:59:16](#0qHawVx9nloWaRjEB-lQJ6Bfpfs84k4HPqVYMLK2E2g) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-so it is not a bugÌ†ΩÌ∏ï
+so it is not a bugüòï

 [18:59:39](#ggINfycKKtWjN1-iCnGpLP3LoH_yOAY4Z7JQraX8WlY) <hiiamboris (NOT THIS ONE)>:
 > creates a new binary